 FNP 6500 Estate Planning......3 cr.
-This course covers topics in the estate planning section of the educational requirement for the

-This course covers topics in the estate planning section of the educational requirement for the CERTIFIED FINANCIAL PLANNERTM examination.
+This course covers topics in the estate planning section of the educational requirement for the CERTIFIED FINANCIAL PLANNER[TM] examination.
 Topics include wills, trusts, gifting strategies, tax implications in estate planning, business and inter-family transfers, incapacity planning, postmortem techniques, charitable giving, use of life insurance in estate planning, and the role of fiduciaries.
 Case studies will be used to illustrate estate-planning principles.

 This is a capstone course and is to be taken by the student only after completion of FNP 6000, FNP 6100, FNP 6200, FNP 6300, FNP 6400, and FNP 6500 or equivalent.
 In this course, the student is required to demonstrate the ability to integrate and apply his or her knowledge of financial planning topics.
 This course prepares students not only with technical financial planning knowledge, but also with the skills to integrate, apply, and communicate this knowledge to their clients.
-Through this course students will demonstrate their ability to apply the financial planning process to real-life situations, as well as their ability to communicate their planning recommendations to a client.
+Through this course, students will demonstrate their ability to apply the financial planning process to real-life situations, as well as their ability to communicate their planning recommendations to a client.